reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/vehicles.md

   Check example [here](../../../examples/pragmatic/basics/dispatch.md).
 - **breaks** (optional) a list of vehicle breaks.
 There are two types of breaks:
     * __required__: this break is guaranteed to be assigned at cost of flexibility.
 It has the following properties:
-      - `time` (required): a fixed time or offset range when the break should happen specified by `earliest` and `latest` properties.
+      - `time` (required): a fixed time or time offset interval when the break should happen specified by `earliest` and `latest` properties.
         The break will be assigned not earlier, and not later than the range specified.
       - `duration` (required): duration of the break
     * __optional__: although such break is not guaranteed for assignment, it has some advantages over required break:
-      - aribatry break location is supported
+      - arbitrary break location is supported
       - the algorithm has more flexibility for assignment It is specified by:
-      - `time` (required): time window or interval after which a break should happen (e.g. between 3 or 4 hours after start).
+      - `time` (required): time window or time offset interval after which a break should happen (e.g. between 3 or 4 hours after start).
       - `places`: list of alternative places defined by `location` (optional), `duration` (required) and `tag` (optional).
         If location of a break is omitted then break is stick to location of a job served before break.
       - `policy` (optional): a break skip policy.
 Possible values: